 The Moving Ahead for Progress in the 21st Century (MAP-21) introduced fundamental changes to the administration of local programs, including those that previously existed as separate programs including Transportation Enhancements (TE), Safe Routes to School (SRTS), Scenic Byways (Byways) and the Recreational Trails Program (RTP).
 Under MAP-21, those programs have been consolidated into the Transportation Alternatives Program (TAP).

 TAP projects are intended to build pedestrian and bicycle facilities, improve access to public transportation, create safe routes to school, preserve historic transportation structures, provide environmental mitigation, create trails projects that serve a transportation purpose, while promoting safety and mobility.
 Currently, there are ten (10) general project categories that are eligible for TAP funding.
-More information about eligible projects can be found on the PennDOT TAP website above.

 The eligible applicants for TAP funding program include: